FLEXFORK/COREDESK.SMARTSHELL/.github/copilot.instructions.md

 ## COMMIT MESSAGE GUIDELINES

-Aim: All AI or manually written commit messages MUST use a concise bullet list format.
+All AI or manually written commit messages MUST use a concise bullet list format.

 Format rules:
 - First line begins with a capital letter bullet line (no conventional commit prefix required unless explicitly added by maintainer).